syzwina/quartz/content/notes/books/Before The Coffee Gets Cold.md

 >[!QUOTE]
 >
 > "Mum.’
-She said it in a nervous, excited voice but Kei heard it clearl"
+She said it in a nervous, excited voice but Kei heard it clearly"